Lampton School: Admissions

 Lampton is a Leading Edge school, and is a training school which currently has around 1,358 students on roll.
 Lampton borders the A4 (Great West Road) in Hounslow, and is next to Lampton Park.
 This is about one mile west of Spring Grove, and a mile south of the M4 near Heston.
 Osterley Park is a mile to the north-east.
 Its ethnic mix reflects that of the local area, with most students being of South Asian heritage.
 The school has a wide range of ethnicities, including white British, Polish, and many more from across the world.
 Around 30% of students receive free school meals.

 Lampton also offers a 6th Form for pupils aged 16 and over, which takes the majority of its intake from Lampton GCSE students, but is also open to applicants from outside the school.
 The headteacher is Stephen Davis.
 He succeeded Dame Susan John, who was appointed a DBE in 2011.

 History

-Lampton School used to be known as Spring Grove Grammar School, a grammar school before being converted to a comprehensive.
+Lampton School used to be known as Spring Grove Grammar School, a grammar school, before being converted to a comprehensive.
+It changed its name to Lampton in 1969.

 The school gained its Humanities Specialist status in 2003, a designation which enabled the building of the Language and Learning Zone (LLZ), a multi-media and Information and communication technologies suite situated at the western end of the Spring Grove building.

-In recent years an ultra-modern Sixth Form Block resembling a barn was constructed on what used to be a hockey gravel pit.